Common myths about breast augmentation and implants

 Pregnancy and breastfeeding will affect my breast implants – MYTH

 Pregnancy involves significant hormonal fluctuations in both oestrogen and progesterone, which affects the size of the breasts.
 However, any change in breast size or shape does not affect the underlying breast implants.
-Modern breast implants are designed to withstand any extra pressure placed upon the implants during pregnancy, so they will remain unaffected throughout pregnancy and breastfeeding.
+Modern breast implants are designed to withstand any extra pressure placed upon them during pregnancy so that they will remain unaffected throughout pregnancy and breastfeeding.

 Pregnancy and breastfeeding can, however, affect the elasticity of breast skin.
 This can result in the sagging of breast tissue after breastfeeding.
 Although the implant itself is unaffected, a breast lift may be required to produce firmer and more youthful breasts.